danilo-dessi/SuperNoder/README.md

 # SuperNoder
-This repository contains the SuperNoder resources, the main outcome of the work: SuperNoder: progressive collapsing of networks through the discovery of disjoint motifs, by Danilo Dessì, Jacopo Cirrone, Diego Reforgiato Recupero, Dennis Shasha.
+This repository contains the SuperNoder resources, the main outcome of the work: SuperNoder: progressive collapsing of networks through the discovery of disjoint motifs, authored by Danilo Dessì, Jacopo Cirrone, Diego Reforgiato Recupero, and Dennis Shasha.

 SuperNoder is a python tool that enables the simplification of networks by means of collapsing of their frequent motifs.
 It requires python 2.7 to be used.